 Text by Massimiliano Gioni

-MASSIMILIANO GIONI (born 1973) is an Italian curator and contemporary art critic based in New York City, and artistic director at the New Museum.
-He is the Artistic Director of the Nicola Trussardi Foundation in Milan.
-Gioni was the curator of the 55th Venice Biennale.
-He has been involved in a wide range of projects: co-curator of the Venice Biennale (2003) (curating the La Zona section); co-curator of Of Mice and Men, the Berlin Biennale (2006); co-curator of Manifesta 5 (2004), curator of 10,000 Lives, the 8th Gwangju Biennale (2010).
-In 2002, he opened a The Wrong Gallery, in Chelsea, with Ali Subotnick and Maurizio Cattelan.
-He was US editor of Flash Art magazine from 2000 to 2002.
+MASSIMILIANO GIONI (b.
+1973) is an Italian curator and contemporary art critic based in New York City.
+He is the Artistic director of the New Museum in New York and the Director of the Nicola Trussardi Foundation in Milan.
+Gioni was the Director of the 55th Venice Biennale.
+He has organized numerous international exhibitions and was co-curator of the Venice Biennale (2003) (curating the La Zona section); co-curator of the 4th Berlin Biennale (2006); co-curator of Manifesta 5 (2004), curator of the 8th Gwangjiu Biennale (2010).
+In 2002, he opened The Wrong Gallery, in Chelsea, NY, with Ali Subotnick and Maurizio Cattelan.
+He was US editor of Flash Art magazine from 2000 to 2003.